SSERC

 SSERC (formerly the Scottish Schools Education Research Centre) is a not-for-profit company limited by guarantee and a registered educational charity in Scotland.
 Based at the SSERC Campus in Dunfermline, it provides STEM-focused professional learning, advisory services, and engagement programmes for educators across early years, primary, secondary, and technical communities.
 SSERC is funded by the Scottish Government, all 32 Scottish local authorities, and other national and industry partners.
 SSERC is accredited by the General Teaching Council for Scotland (GTCS) as a provider of professional learning for teachers.

 History

 SSERC was first established in 1965 as the Scottish Schools Science Equipment Research Centre (SSSERC), following recommendations from a technical sub-committee of the Advisory Committee on Physics (itself formed in 1961) that an organisation to appraise equipment for use in school science lessons would benefit the Scottish education sector.
-Over time, the organisation remit remit expanded to include the issuing of health and safety guidance, provision of professional learning opportunities, and direct STEM engagement.
+Over time, the organisation remit expanded to include the issuing of health and safety guidance, provision of professional learning opportunities, and direct STEM engagement.
 In 1991, the organisation was formally incorporated as a charity and rebranded itself as 'SSERC in 2008 to reflect its broader educational role.